cosmic-reionization/pyC2Ray/utils/README.md

 If postprocessing **AREPO** DMO sims:
 * Run cic.exe found in CIC-UniformDMO (if running on a uniform DMO sim) or CIC-ZoomSims (if running on zoom sims)
 * Run the produce_baryonic_dens_arepo.py on the generated \*.BCIC.\* files

+If your halo finding was done using AHF you can use make_source_list.py in order to generate the source list required to use the source models implemented in pyc2ray_ramses class.